cypress-io/testing-workshop-cypress/README.md

 ## Slides 🖥

 See the presentation at [https://testing-workshop-cypress.netlify.app/][presentation].
-Every section of the presentation has a subfolder in the [slides](./slides) folder.
+Every section of the presentation has a subfolder in the [slides](./slides) folder with a Markdown file.
+The Markdown is rendered into HTML using [Vite and Reveal.js combination](https://glebbahmutov.com/blog/reveal-vite/).
 You can open the presentation by clicking on "link" in the table below.

 [presentation]: https://testing-workshop-cypress.netlify.app/